 The following diagram indicates the federation, trust, and hosting relationships that allow a client to connect to a database by submitting a token.
 The token is authenticated by an Azure AD, and is trusted by the database.
 Customer 1 can represent an Azure Active Directory with native users or an Azure AD with federated users.
 Customer 2 represents a possible solution including imported users; in this example coming from a federated Azure Active Directory with ADFS being synchronized with Azure Active Directory.
 It's important to understand that access to a database using Azure AD authentication requires that the hosting subscription is associated to the Azure AD.
 The same subscription must be used to create the SQL Server hosting the Azure SQL Database or SQL Data Warehouse.

-When using Azure AD authentication, there are two Administrator accounts for the SQL Database server; the original SQL Server administrator and the Azure AD administrator.
+When using Azure AD authentication, there are two Administrator accounts for the SQL Database server and Managed Instance; the original SQL Server administrator and the Azure AD administrator.
 The same concepts apply to SQL Data Warehouse.
 Only the administrator based on an Azure AD account can create the first Azure AD contained database user in a user database.
 The Azure AD administrator login can be an Azure AD user or an Azure AD group.
 When the administrator is a group account, it can be used by any group member, enabling multiple Azure AD administrators for the SQL Server instance.
 Using group account as an administrator enhances manageability by allowing you to centrally add and remove group members in Azure AD without changing the users or permissions in SQL Database.
 Only one Azure AD administrator (a user or group) can be configured at any time.